Azure/AzureAuth/README.md

 ### Inside a web app

 Using the interactive flows (authorization_code and device_code) from within a Shiny app requires separating the authorization (logging in to Azure) step from the token acquisition step.
 For this purpose, AzureAuth provides the `build_authorization_uri` and `get_device_creds` functions.
 You can use these from within your app to carry out the authorization, and then pass the resulting credentials to `get_azure_token` itself.
+See the "Authenticating from Shiny" vignette for an example app.

 ## Acknowledgements